janesp/enapp/schema/README.md

 ### Region

-A region is a service area as defined by the responsible provider.
+A region is a service area as defined by the responsible energy provider.
 A region can be independently turned off and on (such as a transformer service area).
 A region provides energy to a number of **buildings**.

 A region is owned by a **provider** and has an internal `ID` and a `Name`.